Ultimate Guide to Avoiding Home Selling Mistakes

 Your home wasn’t presented well

 A home’s presentation will always be key.
-This begins from how well you prepare your home, how well your Real Estate Agent photographs and videos your home and how well your home was blasted across the internet.
+This begins from how well you prepare your home, how well your Real Estate Agent photographs and videos your home and how well your home was promoted across the internet.

 When this isn’t covered well you can expect a longer than expected time frame to sell your home along with a lower selling price.
 It’s that simple.